 The security situation in CAR eventually stabilized towards the end of 2014, enabling the organisation of popular consultations throughout the country during the first quarter of 2015 (as part of the second phase of the Brazzaville process).
 These consultations aimed at collecting Central African people’s views and grievances on the conflict, and to prepare for the third phase of the Brazzaville process: the Bangui National Forum.
 The Forum took place in May 2015 and gathered 700 Central Africans from all regions and backgrounds to find lasting solutions to years of recurrent political instability in the country.
 It led to the signature of the Republican Pact and of a national DDRR agreement.
 The Republican Pact focuses on issues such as the restoration of state authority across the national territory, reform of the nationality code, reform of the security sector, and enhanced transparency in the management of state affairs.

-The country’s electoral commission revised the elections calendar following the violence; this paved the way to the holding of the constitutional referendum on 13 December 2015.
+Insecurity and logistical problems caused the country’s electoral commission to revise the elections calendar several times.
+Eventually, the referendum on the new Constitution was held on December 13, 2015.
 The Constitution was approved by 93% of voters.

 As part of a mandate given by President Djotodia and President Samba-Panza, HD held a counseling role with the transitional authorities providing technical support and advice in three key areas: the establishment of an efficient political dialogue process, prioritization of the huge national reconstruction needs, and preparation for a durable reconciliation process.